charmainekruger/charmainekruger.github.io/_posts/2020-01-09-first-post.md

 tags: [gtm,google tag manager,iframe]
 comments: true
 ---
+Tracking iframes on a website can be tricky.
-When installing Analytics tracking code on a site that uses iframes, extra care needs to be taken to ensure that traffic is tracked accurately.
+Extra care needs to be taken to ensure that traffic is tracked accurately.
 The 2 most common errors with tracking iframes I have encountered so far is:

 {: .box-error}
-Recording **double page views** and not being able to retain **campaign or referral attribution**.
+Recording * double page views** and not being able to retain * campaign or referral attribution**.

 An iframe is basically a website within a website.
 In this post, I will refer to the main website as the parent frame and the iframe as the child frame.